By: F11-03 Since: Feb 2020 Licence: MIT

 The

-then parses the user input to determine if the favorite command isset
+FavoritesCommandParserthen parses the user input to determine if the favorite command isset,remove, orview.
+This process returns a newFavoritesCommandobject. -

 The